 Finding a model and location that suited the theme of the collection was a challenge, considering it was inspired by baseball, which is not wide-spread in Austria.
 Eventually, the designer insisted on making the training grounds of Vienna’s biggest baseball club the place of the shoot.

 My own ideas stirred towards an urban location, almost solely because I knew I would not have to deal with so much grass green in composing and post processing the images, but the field turned out to have an interesting mood, largely on account of the team practicing there.

 I shot almost everything using a 50mm prime lens combined with a micro four thirds system, in order to still give the background enough room to speak for itself.
 Because it was an overcast day, I brought studio lighting in form of a flash mounted on a stand with an umbrella, which helped in providing directionality to the scenes.

 As expected, the project quickly turned into a race against submission deadlines.
 Because Ken wanted to show his collection off in full color, as it was supposed to act as a teaser for the runway show, we curated a number of photographs that he was happy with and sent them on their way.
-I personally really liked the noir shots, which is why you are seeing lots of them here.
+I personally liked the noir shots, which is why you are seeing them here.

 I am very thankful to have received the chance to work on such a project when I was only seriously doing photography for about a year at the time, and have learnt a lot just from collaborating with a promising creative.
 Although the Austrian fashion prize went to another great designer, Ken later was fortunate enough to join the staff of a famous fashion label, soon after returning to Japan from his studies abroad.